mozilla/data-docs/src/tools/interfaces.md

 For more information on how to use GLAM, see [Introduction to GLAM](../cookbooks/glam.md).

-### Telemetry Measurement Dashboard

-The [Telemetry Measurement Dashboard](https://telemetry.mozilla.org/new-pipeline/dist.html) (TMO) site is the 'venerable standby' of Firefox telemetry analysis tools.
-It is the predecessor to GLAM (see above) and is still lightly maintained until we are sure that GLAM covers all of its use cases.

 ## Lower-level tools

 These tools require more specialized knowledge to use.